 What’s it like to work at BBC R&D?
 BBC R&D is a unique place to work.
 Our teams conduct award-winning, scientifically rigorous research – while collaborating with BBC programme makers to apply our research to some of the world's best-loved media brands.
 Your work could have a direct impact on the way the BBC creates and distributes programmes, and on how audiences experience BBC content.

 Who should apply for a placement?
 The Industrial Placement scheme is suitable for you if:

 - You're currently studying a science or engineering subject at undergraduate or postgraduate level and are looking for an industrial placement for a sandwich year or gap year.

 - You're considering a career change and would like to extend your skills and experience in developing media technology on a no-strings basis.

 - You're not from a 'traditional' academic background but have a passion for technology and innovation and would like to extend your existing skills and experience.

 Do I need a degree?
 Our trainees typically have, or are studying for, a degree – but not always.
 We're keen to hear from you if you have appropriate knowledge and experience gained outside academia.

 What happens if I’m shortlisted?
 We interview shortlisted candidates either in London or at MediaCityUK in Salford.
 You will also have the chance to tour our labs and meet current trainees.
+Applications normally open annually in October and close in early January.
 We usually conduct the interviews and make job offers to successful candidates in March, and trainees typically join in early September (although we can be flexible with this if needed).

 What will I be working on?
 The trainee programme lasts 6-12 months and you'll be given one or more projects to complete in that time.
 The project you're given will depend on the skills you bring and how they match the available projects.